ErdemYavuz55/ai-memory-graph/README.md

 AI-powered memory system that extracts structured knowledge from multi-user group chats.
 Inspired by [getzep.com](https://getzep.com), this project goes beyond 1:1 chatbot memory by supporting group dialogue, visualization, and structured memory export.

 ---
+## 📤 Author & Credits

+👤 Developed by **Erdem Yavuz Hacisoftaoglu** — as part of internship and portfolio development.

+If you're viewing this as a recruiter or reviewer:

+> ✔️ NLP & FastAPI proficiency
+> ✔️ Data structuring, graph logic, memory architecture
+> ✔️ End-to-end working system — not a toy demo

 ## 📌 Background & Requirement Context